mDibyo/redux-loop/docs/ApiDocs.md

 If a Run Cmd is used in a list with batch set to true and func returns a promise, the list will not finish until the returned promise resolves/rejects.
 If a promise is not returned, the batched list does not wait.
-You can prevent waiting for a single long-running Cmd (even if a promise is returned) by using the forceSync option on that individual Cmd.
+You can prevent waiting for a single long-running asynchronous Cmd by using the forceSync option on that individual Cmd.
+If you do, you won't be able to use the action creator options to handle the result of the Cmd.

 #### Examples